informatics-isi-edu/line-viewer/README.md

 - If a column header is provided, the header of the Y column of the trace is used.
 If the same name occurs in more then one file ....
 - If no header is provided, the column index of the Y column is used for the trace name.

+## Plot Names

+By default, plots are assigned a name that is the terminal component of the URL path.
+These are assumed to be unique in any one use of this routine.
+Alternative plot names can be assigned using the plotname parameter.

 ## Parameters

 Parameters may specify options at the file, trace or plot level.
 Parameters are processed in order.
 In the case of repeated plot level parameters, the last value is the one that is used.
 File level parameters apply to the last file specified.